-The service begins at 2 p.m. and will include a parade of U.S. flags by the Patriot Guard Riders, a eulogy, a three-volley salute, guest speakers and the playing of “Taps” before the remains are interred.
+The service begins at 2 p.m. and will include a parade of U.S. flags by the Patriot Guard Riders, an eulogy, a 3-volley salute, guest speakers and the playing of “Taps” before the remains are interred.

 The Nevada Veterans Coalition conducts the service as part of the Missing in Nevada Project, a program that has, over time, identified long lost servicemen and women dating back to their service in World War I and beyond and allows for the release of the remains from a mortuary to the NVC.
 A procession leaving Sparks at 12:30 p.m. will bring the remains to the Fernley cemetery via Main Street.

 Brett Palmer, president of the NVC, said residents of the surrounding area have lined Fernley’s Main Street during previous processions and waved U.S. flags and signs to honor the veterans.
 He would like to see the streets lined for the July 12 event.
 In addition to the procession, Palmer said two World War II veterans will receive the flag at the end of the ceremony.
 Ed Hall, 95, is the last Pearl Harbor survivor in Nevada.
 He was 18 years old when Japanese aircraft bombed Pearl Harbor on Dec.7, 1941.
 Jack Hill, another 95 year old, was stationed in Europe as a bomber pilot who flew night missions into Germany.

 According to the NVC, the Missing in Nevada Project depends on many individuals and organizations such as National Personnel Records Center and their vast team of researchers, the NVC members’ countless volunteer hours, the NVC Honor Guard and various other escorts and the staff at NNVMC for offering guidance through the proper procedures to give the veterans the proper military service they deserve.